Salamandastron1/email-resource/README.md

 Within source:
 * `from`: *Required.* Email Address to be sent from.
-* `to`: *Required.Conditionally.* Array of email addresses to send email to.
+* `to`: *Required.Conditionally.* **type: list** Array of email addresses to send email to.
 Not required if job params contains a file reference that has to recipients.
 * `cc`: *Optional* Array of email addresses to cc send email to.
 * `bcc`: *Optional* Array of email addresses to bcc send email to.